erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

 ### Peering at IXPs: How Does a Route Server Work?

-* two ASes exchange traffic through the switching fabric utilize a two-way BGP session, called a **bilateral BGP session**. which does not scale with many participants.
+* Two ASes exchange traffic through the switching fabric utilize a two-way BGP session, called a **bilateral BGP session**. which does not scale with many participants.
 To mitigate this, some IXPs operate a route server, which helps to make peering more manageable.
 In summary, a **Route Server (RS)** does the following:
     * It collects and shares routing information from its peers or participants of the IXP that connect to the RS.
     * It executes its own BGP decision process and re-advertises the resulting information (e.g., best route selection) to all RS's peer routers.
 * The figure below shows a **multi-lateral BGP peering session**, an RS that facilitates and manages how multiple ASes can "talk" on the control plane simultaneously.